scoutreilly/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+- Closure is needed in order to functions to be used in a local or global statue.
+It allows you to use a function in a function.
+Global variables inside many functions, and local variables can be passed through functions to be used throughout a file or project.
 2. Study the following code, then answer the questions below.

 ```js